backtrace-labs/backtrace-morgue/README.md

 When listing crashes, fingerprint;original can be used to get the original fingerprint from before the grouping process if wanted.

+**Note**: If the Workflows service is available in Coroner, the merge request will be made to the service instead.
+First fingerprint is used as the source fingerprint, from which all issue data is copied to the new merged fingerprint.

 ### repair

 ```